 The basic process of removing, cleaning, and sharpening mulching blade varieties is essentially the same as for a regular mower blade.
 The only significant difference comes in sharpening the curved portion of the blade that lifts the grass for mulching.

-As before, you’ll want to balance the blade before reinstalling it, then place it back on the mower.
-Sharpening mulching blades is a project that can take some practice to get good at, so don’t be too discouraged if you don’t get it perfect the first time.
+Sharpening mulching blades is a project that can take some practice to master, so don’t be too discouraged if you don’t get it perfect the first time.

 Time To Look At A New Mower?
-Check our review for the Best Self-Propelled Gas LawnMowers you can buy.
+Check out our review for the Best Self-Propelled Gas LawnMowers you can buy.

-How Often Should You Sharpen a Lawn Mower Blade?
+Q: How Often Should You Sharpen a Lawn Mower Blade?

 However, If your yard is large or you mow multiple times a week – a few more sharpenings throughout the season may be in order.

-Do New Lawn Mower Blades Need to Be Sharpened?
+Q: Do New Lawn Mower Blades Need to Be Sharpened?

-How Important Is Mower Blade Balancing?
+Q: How Important Is Mower Blade Balancing?

-If you’re going to sharpen the mower blade, you should be sure it’s balanced at the end.
 An unbalanced blade can affect the quality of your cut and, in extreme cases, could damage your mower’s crankshaft.

-Do Electric Mower Blades Need to Be Sharpened?
+Q: Do Electric Mower Blades Need to Be Sharpened?

 With a sharp blade – you avoid this problem by actually “shearing” the blades of grass off while cutting them.